Location: Harlem, New York City

 In 1939, the New York Rens won the inaugural World Championship of Professional Basketball, an invitation-only tourney with a field made up of America’s twelve best pro hoops teams.
 The title game saw the Rens defeating the Oshkosh All Stars.
 Oshkosh had been the champion of the National Basketball League, a whites-only league.

-Though the 1933 New York Rens were enshrined as a team, surprisingly only three Renaissance players have ever been enshrined individually: John “Boy Wonder” Isaacs (2015), William “Pop” Gates (1989), and Charles “Tarzan” Cooper (1977).
+Though the 1933 New York Rens were enshrined as a team, surprisingly only four Renaissance players have ever been enshrined individually: Zachary “Zack” Clayton (2017), John “Boy Wonder” Isaacs (2015), William “Pop” Gates (1989), and Charles “Tarzan” Cooper (1977).
 Gates and Cooper were both possibly the best centers in the game during their time.
 Isaacs, a fiery competitor and floor leader, was like the glue for the team.
+Clayton was the “center of the defense.”
 In addition, Rens owner Robert “Bob” Douglas was inducted as a contributor in 1972.

 There are several Rens players who deserve consideration for individual enshrinement in the Naismith Hall of Fame, including Clarence “Fats” Jenkins, Willie “Wee Willie” Smith, and Clarence “Puggy” Bell.

-Bell and Clayton are already enshrined in the New York City and Philadelphia Basketball Halls of Fame, respectively.
+Bell and Clayton are enshrined in the New York City and Philadelphia Basketball Halls of Fame, respectively.
 Another player, William “Dolly” King, is enshrined in the Long Island University Sports Hall of Fame.